No More (I Can't Stand It)

 "No More (I Can't Stand It)" is a song by German Eurodance project Maxx.
-It was released in March 1994 as the second single from their debut album, To The Maxximum (1994), and is the follow-up to the project's successful debut single, "Get-A-Way".
+It was released in March 1994 by labels Blow Up and Intercord as the second single from their debut album, To the Maxximum (1994), and is the follow-up to the project's successful debut single, "Get-A-Way".
 The singer on the song is Linda Meek after that Samira Besic did not participate further in Maxx, after "Get-A-Way".
-"No More" peaked at number eight in the United Kingdom and also charted in Canada and Japan.
+"No More" was written by Dakota O'Neil, Dawhite, Gary Bokoe, George Torpey and The Hitman, and produced by The Movement.
+The single was a hit on the charts across Europe, peaking at number eight on the UK Singles Chart.
+It also charted in Canada and Japan.
+The accompanying music video was directed by Jonathan Bate and filmed in France.